-Every photographed scene gives you a digital imprint in the way of an image.
-Most people are familiar with the JPEG (Joint Photographic Experts Group) file name, but there are many others.
+Every photographed scene gives you a digital imprint.
+Most people are familiar with the JPEG file name, but there are many others.

-A JPEG is a compressed file, so it doesn’t give you the highest quality available.
+A JPEG is a compressed file.
+It does not give you the highest quality available.
 It has already been processed and edited by the camera’s software.

-RAW files are just that; it’s RAW.
+RAW files are just that—RAW.
 These images have not yet been processed.
-This means these files could be up to six times larger in MB than a JPEG.
+This means the file size of an original RAW file could be up to six times larger in MB than a JPEG.